 Getting things done means defining 1) what “done” is (the outcome) and 2) what doing looks like (action).
 As the book states, “you have to use your mind to get things off your mind.”

 The methodology itself may seem complicated at the first glance, but it’s fairly easy once you get the gist of it.
 One article isn’t enough to cover everything, so I recommend reading the book if you want to learn more and get into more detail.
 There is also a GTD Youtube channel where you can watch the videos of Allen himself talking about the methodology.

-David Allen said in the book: “You have to think about your stuff more than you realize but not as much as you’re afraid you might.”
+As he said in his book, “you have to think about your stuff more than you realize, but not as much as you’re afraid you might.”
 Here’s how to think about your tasks.

 - After you write down everything that’s on your mind, write exactly what the commitment is and what steps you need to take to finish it.
 Also, write an intended successful outcome, in a single sentence.

 - The first items that you should write down are the ones that occupy your mind the most, whether they worry or interest you a lot.

 Set reminders organized in a system you review regularly.

 Mastering your workflow and getting things done has five steps: capture, clarify, organize, reflect, and engage.